-Where do chefs go and, more importantly, where do they love to eat on their days off?
-In Resy Regulars, we ask Resy chefs to tell us where they’re regulars on a typical day off from the restaurant.
+Where do chefs go and, more importantly, where do they love to eat?
+In Resy Regulars, we ask Resy chefs to tell us where they’re regulars.

 Akiko Thurnauer exudes effortless downtown cool vibes.
 For six days a week, the former graphic designer is the executive chef of Cha Kee in Manhattan’s Chinatown, where she puts together innovative Japanese-influenced Cantonese dishes.